Gravity-Studio-Digital-Wear/Documentation/docs/UE5/UnrealEngine5Integration.md

 ---

-Once, you download the plugins zip and copy its content to plugins folder, you can continue with enabling plugins in your projects.
+Once, you download the plugins zip and open `GravityLayerUEPlugin-Plugins` folder.
+Copy its content to plugins folder, you can continue with enabling plugins in your projects.

 !!! info "Integration Info"